chichihua/Notes-of-Introduction-to-Probability-2E/README.md

 - Notes of "Introduction to Probability, Second Edition" by Dimitri P. Bertsekas

-- Better viewed in VS Code with the extension "Markdown Preview Enhanced" or other readers that supports LaTeX
+- Better viewed in VS Code with the extension "Markdown Preview Enhanced" or other readers that support LaTeX

 - Only finished Chapter 1 to 5; still working on the rest